s8sg/faas-flow/README.md

 To receive a result of long running **FaaSFlow** request, you can specify the `X-Faas-Flow-Callback-Url`.
-FaaSFlow will invoked the callback URL with the final result and with the request ID set as `X-Faas-Flow-Reqid` in request Header. `X-Callback-Url` from OpenFaaS is not supported in FaaSFlow.
+FaaSFlow will invoked the callback URL with the final result and with the request ID set as `X-Faas-Flow-Reqid` in request Header.
+> Note: `X-Callback-Url` from OpenFaaS is not supported in FaaSFlow.

 ## Pause, Resume or Stop Request